mage2tv/magento-cache-clean/readme.md

 ### Prerequisites:

 * `node.js` (built on 10.8, but should work with older 8.x versions, too).
-* it probably is a good idea to turn on all Magento caches `bin/magento cache:enable` to get the full benefit.
+* It probably is a good idea to turn on all Magento caches `bin/magento cache:enable` to get the full benefit.